Israel says uncovers Hezbollah unit led by notorious commander

-Israel's army said Wednesday it had uncovered a unit recently created by Hezbollah across the ceasefire line in the Syrian Golan Heights and led by a commander previously jailed over an attack on US forces.
+Israel's army said Wednesday it has uncovered a unit created by Hezbollah across the ceasefire line in the Syrian Golan Heights and led by a commander previously jailed over an attack on US forces.

-Hezbollah, based in neighbouring Lebanon, has also been supporting Assad in the war.
+Hezbollah, based in neighbouring Lebanon, has also been supporting Assad in Syria's civil war.

+The Shiite group is among Israel's main enemies and the two fought a war in 2006.

+Israel said the new unit had been established without Assad's knowledge, and some Israeli media reported that part of the aim in publicising it was in hopes Syria and Russia would move to stop it.

-Israel alleged the new unit, "masterminded" by Hezbollah, was being established "to eventually control teams of Syrian operatives who will launch attacks against Israel".
+It alleged the new unit, "masterminded" by Hezbollah, had been set up "to eventually control teams of Syrian operatives who will launch attacks against Israel".

 "We are not going to allow Hezbollah to establish a terror infrastructure on the Golan capable of striking Israeli civilians," said Lieutenant Colonel Jonathan Conricus, Israeli military spokesman.